citizenken/panels-auth/README.md

-#Panels-auth#
+# Panels-auth
-A simple Flask app that forwards Google Oauth requests from Panels-electron.
+A simple Flask app that forwards Google Oauth requests from the Panels electron app.
 This keeps the Oauth client ID and secret secure on a server, where it can't be unpacked or inspected.

 It consists of a few endpoints:
 1. `/auth` which starts the Oauth exchange